mike-boya/til/linux/append-todays-date-to-filename.md

-# Append Today's Date to Filenames
+# Append Today's Date to a Filename

 I run a lot of log searches during my daily tasks and in order to keep track of my work I normally append a date to my output files.
 It also saves me some